Ashwagandha: Benefits, Uses, and Side Effects

 Ashwagandha, also known as winter cherry, is an herb native to the Indian subcontinent.
 It has long been a centerpiece in the vast repertoire of natural remedies and has been used for centuries.

 Ashwagandha is marketed as standardized capsules, raw powder, and tea infusions.
-While capsules offer convenience, traditionalists often lean toward the powdered root and blend it into warm milk for enhanced absorption.
+Capsules are easy to use, but many people prefer the powdered root.
+They mix the root into warm milk to help with absorption.

 What is ashwagandha?